Skip to Content

 The Big E always starts on the 3rd Friday of September and runs for a little over 2 weeks.

-In 2023, the dates are on September 15 through October 1.
+In 2023, the Big E fair runs from September 15 through October 1.

 Gates open at 8 AM every day, but not much is kicking until 10 AM and runs through 11 PM.
 The Avenue of States closes a bit early at 9 PM, while other buildings close between 10-11 PM.